Fake: Passed off as Bengal violence, these images are from Pakistan

 Shame on you people who are torturing minorities in #Pakistan. @KashifMD @bilalfqi @NatashaFatah @AWGoraya pic.twitter.com/4m2wfeQJqB

 Images from the Twitter post were used and passed off as though they were riots that took place in Bengal.
 Several websites had also reported the incident that took place in Pakistan.
-The reports said that.
-21 houses with children inside were burned in Pakistan.
+The reports said that 21 houses with children inside were burned in Pakistan.

 The Punjab police in Pakistan also said that this incident took place at Rahim Yar Khan in Punjab and this was over a land dispute between the Hindu and Muslim families.